emhill/117-S15/src/morea/03.unix/pwod2.md

 - Windows: [www.ehow.com/how_6801557_crop-screen-shot.html](www.ehow.com/how_6801557_crop-screen-shot.html)
 - Mac: [http://www.ehow.com/how_4559274_take-edit-screen-shots-mac.html](http://www.ehow.com/how_4559274_take-edit-screen-shots-mac.html)
     - Make sure to use Command (⌘)-K rather than control-K as the article states.

+## Running your first python program

+In a graded WOD or project, I would give you directions like this:

+1. Create a folder `pwod2_uLogin` where you replace `uLogin` with your Drew e-mail address before the @ sign.
+2. Go into this folder by typing `cd pwod2_uLogin` and create a python file: `touch hello_world.py`
+3. Edit the file (`ped hello_world.py`) to print "Hello, World!". *Make sure to save your file.*
+4. Run your python program: `python3 hello_world.py`
+5. Once you're satisfied that your program is working correctly, zip it for submission:
+    - `cd ..`
+    - `zip pwod2_uLogin.zip pwod2_uLogin/*`

 ## Demonstration